daalfox/todo-dal-codoblog/README.md

-# Update implementation
+# Delete implementation

-This branch includes the `Update` implementation that is asked in the blog as an exercise.
+This branch includes the `Delete` implementation that is asked in the blog as an exercise.